OskarKlintrotSkolarbeteWP14/2dv607.oskarklintrot.se/_posts/2015-10-31-first-post.md

 Misc:
 * Modbus (kinda neat, almost no security at all though)

-My aim with this course is to rebuild [figurkoder.se](http://figurkoder.se).
+My aim with this course is to rebuild [figurkoder.se](http://figurkoder.se) and host it on GitHub-pages.

 {% include plugs/signature.html %}